luislutz/BitMap/README.md

 Feed a Sinewave to the analog input.
 Turn the Sample rate Pot to max value.
 Adjust the trimpot to minimal noise on the output (Hint: if the sample rate just exceeds audible range its perfect there)

 3. Input Offset trim:
 Take a voltage source with excactly 0V or GND and plug it in the analog voltage input.
-Trim the input offset potentiometer so that the LEDs light up with this pattern from left to right: 00000001
+Trim the input offset potentiometer so that the LEDs light up with this pattern from left to right: 00000001    ---> if you encounter switching of the bits due to noise on the input voltage, this trimpot is the way to minimize this.

 4. Input Scale trim:
+Take a voltage source with exactly 5V and plug it in the analog voltage input.
+Trim the input scale potentiometer so that LEDs light up with this pattern from left to right: 00011111    ---> repeat Step 2. and Step 3. until it stays at the desired with the corresponding input voltage.

 5. Output Scale trim: